| . |

 become

 central place foragers.
-There are no definitive openings in the
+There are no definitive opening in the

 shelter